insected/bobbae_gcp-wiki/Access-Control.md

 [Access Control](Access-Control) is a mechanism you can use to define who has access to resources.

+### IAM

+[Identity and Access Management](IAM)  lets administrators authorize who can take action on specific resources, giving you full control and visibility.

+### Context-Aware Access

+Based on the [BeyondCorp](https://cloud.google.com/beyondcorp) security model, [Context-Aware Access](Context-Aware-Access) is an approach that utilizes a variety of Google Cloud offerings to enforce granular access control based on a user's identity and context of the request.

 ### Identity-Aware Proxy

 [Identity-Aware Proxy](https://cloud.google.com/iap/docs) (IAP) lets you manage access to applications running in the App Engine standard environment, App Engine flexible environment, Compute Engine, and GKE.